-The incredible Purple Sand Beach truly ranks as an astonishing sight to see.
+- The incredible Purple Sand Beach truly ranks as an astonishing sight to see.
 Also known as Pfeiffer Beach, this wonder of geology sits in a hard to reach locale.

 - Though not far from Big Sur, Purple Sand Beach, fortunately, remains little-known, aiding conservation efforts.
 Not even road signs announce its presence.

-Interestingly, the unique color appears most noticeable in the winter, after seasonal storms.
+- Interestingly, the unique color also appears most noticeable in the winter, after seasonal storms.

 Purple Sand Beach Composition

 Local rains wash fine crystals of the mineral down to the nearby seashore, providing a naturally renewed pigmentation of the beach.

-Purple Sand Beach Geology
+Purple Sand Beach Location and Geology

-The lovely Purple Sand Beach does not merely represent a one-hit wonder of geology.
+Located in North America, the lovely Purple Sand Beach does not merely represent a one-hit wonder of geology.
 Its brilliantly colored sand is not the only distinctive feature found in this one location.

 Believe it or not, several sea caves also appear just along the shoreline.
 Quite understandably, these remain extremely difficult to access, however.

 Due to its angle and placement, the setting sun shines directly through the keyhole only during the weeks of the Winter Solstice.
-Can you imagine that?